Skip to content

 Fabrice Armand, Co-Founder, Creole Food Festival sharing his journey.

-“I wanted to create a space that not only celebrates our food but our culture, our legacy, and our identity.
-Creole is more than a cuisine — it’s a story worth telling.”
+“I wanted to celebrate our food, our stories, and our people.
+Creole is more than a cuisine — it’s our legacy.”
 Fabrice Armand

 Watch more: Small Business Spotlight on PIX11 News